MV Liemba: Renovation or replacement?

 In 2011, TRC wrote to the Federal Government of Germany, requesting assistance in either renovating or replacing the vessel.
 The German authorities undertook a study that it is thought concluded that it would be cheaper to build a new ship than renovate Liemba.
 The final request for financial help fell between the governments of Lower Saxony, where the ship was built, and the federal government in Berlin, with the then President of Germany Christian Wulff stating that the vessel had a "singular history" and performed an "indispensable service" to the people of East Africa.

 The Liemba was in 2017 in Kigoma for a major maintenance.
 It is sailing again since 9 August 2018.

-Renovation by the croatian Brodosplit shipyard began in 2024.
+Renovation by the Croatian Brodosplit shipyard began in 2024.
+The ship began trials in mid August 2026.

 The African Queen

 The original version of The African Queen, written by C. S. Forester and serialised in the News Chronicle in 1934, was very different from the one associated with the film.
 In this Rose and Allnut are planning to attack a German cruiser named Dortmund (loosely based on SMS Königsberg), with the launch sailing down the river to attack it in the river delta.

 In the book the German gunboat Königin Luise (referred to by hero Charlie Allnutt as Louisa) is based on Kingani, a German gunboat sunk on Lake Tanganyika and to a certain extent the events portrayed in the film are based on the dramatic naval operation carried out by the Royal Navy, but the events described in the book bear little resemblance to the true historical events.

 The book was subsequently made into the 1951 classic film The African Queen, starring Humphrey Bogart and Katharine Hepburn.
 The steam-tug Buganda on Lake Victoria, which was used for the long shots, played the gunboat used in the filming.
 The film brought a certain notoriety to Goetzen or Liemba.